IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 Is Using a Staffing Agency Worth It?
 A Las Vegas-Specific Answer

 First, Las Vegas runs a bifurcated tech market.
 The hospitality and gaming sector operates on proprietary platforms, 24/7 uptime requirements, and staff who understand Nevada Gaming Control Board compliance.
-Then you have the growing non-gaming tech sector — software companies, real estate tech, regional insurance and pharma operations — competing nationally for candidates who can often work remotely from anywhere.
+Then you have the growing non-gaming tech sector, including software companies, real estate tech, regional insurance and pharma operations, competing nationally for candidates who can often work remotely from anywhere.
 Sourcing for either segment requires actual market knowledge, not just job board postings.

-Second, Las Vegas IT salaries for specialized roles reflect the unique demands of gaming operations and 24/7 infrastructure.
+Second, specialized IT roles in Las Vegas carry unique demands tied to gaming operations and 24/7 infrastructure.
 A recruiter who doesn't know the difference between a gaming systems administrator and a generic sysadmin will cost you more in mis-hires than any agency fee.

 Our work spans gaming staffing placements, pharma IT, real estate technology, and more.
 That vertical depth is what separates a fast fill from a costly backfill six months down the road.